solyarisoftware/prompter.vim/README.md

 you must copy all text boxes and save them in versioned files.

 Undertaking all of this with web playgrounds is a cumbersome and error-prone process.
-The final thought was: what if I could run my completion directly inside mt vim editor?
+The final thought was: what if I could run my completion directly inside my vim editor?

 ## 🙄 `text` completion or `chat` completion?